 5. Turtle Watch

-Did you know that Ho’okipa Bay is home to over a hundred green sea turtles?
-The exposed reef along the shore break is a great place for the sea turtles to unwind.
-Each evening at sunset, the turtles begin their journey up the sand to rest and relax.
+Did you know that Ho’okipa Bay is home to over one hundred Hawaiian Green sea turtles?
+The exposed reef along the shore break is an excellent place for the sea turtles to unwind.
+Each evening at sunset, the turtles begin their journey up the sand to rest.
 It’s truly a sight to behold!
-Plus, the Hawaii Wildlife Fund visits this beach often and is more than happy to answer any questions you have regarding Hawaii’s marine life.
+Plus, the Hawaii Wildlife Fund visits this beach often and is more than happy to answer questions about Hawaii’s marine life.

-Just a five-minute drive from our inn, Maui Tropical Plantation has been producing crops of all kinds for over three decades.
-We recommend signing up for the Express Tram Tour that takes you through the private grounds of the Plantation, showcasing native Hawaiian plants, tropical fruits, and fields of row crops.
+Maui Tropical Plantation is five minutes from our inn and has been producing crops of all kinds for over three decades.
+We suggest signing up for the Express Tram Tour that takes you through the private grounds of the plantation, showcasing native Hawaiian plants, tropical fruits, and fields of row crops.
 The tour also provides a live coconut husking demonstration.
 It’s just $20 for adults and $10 for children.

+Get to know the locals while you’re here!
 Maui Friday Town Parties are held every “Aloha Friday” of the month.
-Each weekly party highlights one of the five historic towns of Maui, offering eccentric art, live music, food, and family fun.
+Each weekly party highlights one of the five historic towns on Maui, offering eccentric art, live music, food, and family fun.
 There’s even a party right here in Wailuku!
-Whether you’re a resident or visitor, our island’s local businesses go above and beyond to create an exciting evening that won’t cost you a dime.
+Our local businesses go above and beyond to create an exciting event that doesn’t cost you a dime.

-When it’s time to find lodging in Maui, Hawaii on a budget, consider staying at The Old Wailuku Inn at Ulupono.
-Our beautiful property is conveniently located in central Maui and has everything you need for a fun, inexpensive vacation.
-We offer a delicious homemade breakfast every day, and guests are welcome to use our complimentary beach towels, chairs, coolers, and pool noodles.
-We also have free Wi-Fi and snacks!
-Don’t forget to take a look at our specials page for discounts and deals on our accommodations.
-We look forward to having you!
+When it’s time to find lodging on a budget, look no further than The Old Wailuku Inn.
+Our beautiful property in central Maui has everything you need for a fun, inexpensive vacation.
+We provide a homemade breakfast every day, and guests are welcome to use our complimentary beach towels, chairs, coolers, and pool noodles.
+We also have free Wi-Fi and snacks.
+Don’t forget to book directly with us for the best price!